Policies and Procedures

 Patrons are allowed to bring in drinks in spill-proof containers or bottles.
 Open cans or food of any type are not permitted.
 Water fountains are available on all floors of the Center.
 The entire Law School building is a non-smoking facility, including the Center.

 Group Study Rooms

-The use of cell phones and pagers is not permitted in the Center.
+Use of cell phones and pagers is prohibited in the Center.
 All cell phones and pagers must be turned off or set on vibrating mode upon entering the Center.
-These devices may not be plugged into any of the Center's electrical outlets.
+Please do not plug these devices into any of the Center's electrical outlets.

 Borrowing privileges are extended to all individuals with a current Duquesne University identification card and those with a valid Allegheny County Law Library card.
 What materials are allowed to circulate varies slightly between the Duquesne and Allegheny County facilities.
 Please consult the Center's Circulation Policy for more information.

-Library telephones may not be used for personal calls except in case of an emergency or with the permission of a Center staff member.
+You cannot make personal calls on the Center's phones except in case of an emergency or with the permission of a Center staff member.